pavelyazev/iot-embedded-challenges/README.md

 # Thermostat

-This project is presumed to build by the following toolchain https://launchpad.net/gcc-arm-embedded/+announcement/15345
+This project is presumed to build by the following toolchain:

+https://launchpad.net/gcc-arm-embedded/+announcement/15345

-As a hardware abstraction layer the libopencm3 library was chosen. https://github.com/libopencm3/libopencm3
+As a hardware abstraction layer the libopencm3 library was chosen:

+https://github.com/libopencm3/libopencm3

 This library was build separately in advance.